 I always make the pie dough in the morning on the day I plan to make the pot pies.
 Just to get it out of the way.
-I roll the dough out and use a knife to trace a bowl that’s slightly larger than the ramekins I’m using.
-I layer them on parchment paper placed in a rimmed sheet pan and keep them in the fridge.
+Roll the dough out and use a knife to trace a bowl that’s slightly larger than the ramekins being used.
+Layer them on parchment paper placed in a rimmed sheet pan and keep them in the fridge.

 I also bake a few potatoes, let them cool completely and dice them.
 I bake my potatoes at 350° for about an hour.
 Sometimes I even do this a day or two in advance as they’re easier to dice when cold.

 Heat a dutch oven on medium and melt 3 tablespoons of unsalted butter.

 Dice 1 carrot, 2 stalks of celery and 1 medium yellow onion and add them in with a pinch of kosher salt.

 Sauté the veggies until tender, about 10 to 12 minutes.

 Once softened, add the remaining 5 tablespoons of butter along with a teaspoon of fresh thyme.
 Stir and cook for a minute or until the butter has melted.